tensorflow/tfjs-website/source/tutorials/index.md

 <h2><a href="./how-to-get-started.html">How to get started with X: a guide for TensorFlow.js Users</a></h2>

-This guide provides a number of resources for getting started with the different domains invovled in programming with TensorFlow.js.
+This guide provides a number of resources for getting started with the different domains involved in programming with TensorFlow.js.